basharkhan6/Angular-Starter/README.md

 # Angular Starter
-This is an Angular Starter project with basic common features and test cases which is indented on learning purpose and can also be used as boilerplate project.
+This is **an angular boilerplate project** with basic common features and test cases.
-Here I tries to use and implement the best practices of Angular and JavaScript.
+The main target of this project is to **create a highly scalable, reusable, well-architect front-end application** and tries to use and implement the best practices of Angular and JavaScript.
-More information and external resources are attached in this README file.
+More information and external resources are attached in this **README.md** file.

 ## Requirements